DIVA-Lab-UTMB/UtilitiesDIVA/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem (Note that both functions below are based on files with a certain format and naming convention):
+This is a basic example which shows you how to solve a common problem (Note that all functions below are based on files with certain formats):

 ``` r
 ## Load library